 He rang Mum once he had settled back in his hometown and he was surprised when she told him that his postcard had arrived the day after he had departed.
 While in Italy, Dad also attended his nephew Frank's Wedding.

-As much as Dad was happy to be with all his loved ones again, he was missing his other family back in Australia.
+As much as Dad was happy to be with all his loved ones again, he was also missing us back home in Australia.
 Mum had written back to Dad within days of him leaving and Nonna would tell Mum in years to come, that when Dad received her first letter, he was emotional and teary.
-This is when Nonna realised that he was truly happy with the new life that he had made for himself.
+This is when my Nonna realised that he was truly happy with the new life that he had made for himself.

 He loved being with his Mum and spending lots of time with his big sister Santa.
 They had a deep connection and were very close.
 They were both quick witted and always made others laugh and happy.

 Dad bought us back lots of memorable gifts from Italy.
-Mum tells me he bought her a beautiful bracelet and I got a gorgeous outfit and fur coat which I loved and wore everywhere.
+Mum tells me that he bought her a beautiful gold bracelet and I got a gorgeous outfit and fur cape jacket which I loved and wore everywhere.
+I still have it.
 He bought my brother Frank pants and a striped jumper which I can remember Frank wearing and Linda was a baby so he bought her back baby outfits.

-Dad was away from us for six long weeks and whe he came back, he was happy to see us, but sad as he didn't know when he would see his family again.
+Dad was away from us for six long weeks and when he came back, he was happy to see us, but also a little sad as he didn't know when he would see his family again.
 Times were tough for migrants as they never had the social media that is around now.
-Imagine if they could have talked and seen each other through Skype instead of talking on a home phone if you were lucky enough to have one.
+Imagine if they could have talked and seen each other through our current technology instead of talking on a home phone if you were lucky enough to have one.

-Dad would eventually return back to his hometwon of Bitritto Bari, but not for another 4 years.
+Dad would eventually return back to his hometown of Bitritto Bari, but not for another 4 years.